alasca-association/tarook/docs/src/dualstack.md

 ---
 **NOTE**

-Because wireguard is active on all gateways, the (backup) gateways will not import the propagated route advertisement sent by the currently active gateway.
+Because wireguard is active on all gateways, the (backup/secondary) gateways will not import the propagated route advertisement sent by the currently active gateway.
 This is because, they think they already have a route to the wireguard subnet.
 From this follows, that it is **not possible** to ssh to the secondary gateways **directly**.
-You can still connect to them using the public IP address or by using the currently active gateway as jumphost.
+You can still connect to them using their public IP addresses or by using the currently active gateway as jumphost.

 ---

-* agreed on letting the control plane single stack
-  * but vipv6 is created
-  * and api is callable via it
-* not possible to upgrade a single stack cluster to a dualStack cluster